hiposfer/o2g/README.md

 `--outdir` defaults to the working directory and if `--zipfile` is provided, the feed will be zipped and stored in the _outdir_ with the given name, otherwise feed will be stored as plain text in multiple files.

+### Web Demo
+There is a small web app inside `demo` folder.
+It accepts a URL to a osmium supported file.
+It will then convert it to a zipped GTFS feed.
+You will need `pipenv` command to install and run it:

+    $ cd demo
+    $ pip install pipenv
+    $ pipenv install
+    $ python3 app.py

+Browse to [http://localhost:3000](http://localhost:3000) afterwards to use it.

 ### With Docker
 If osmium is not available in your package manager, it could be troublesome to install it manually.
 So here is an executable docker image that could be used directly.
 The only cavet here is passing input file to the